MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iprofadmin-deleteprofile.md

 > The profile was successfully deleted.
 MAPI_E_NO_ACCESS

-> The existing profile is an "app" profile, and the MAPI_APP_PROFILE flag was not set.
-The profile is not deleted.
+> The profile is an "app" profile, and the MAPI_APP_PROFILE flag was not set.

 MAPI_E_NOT_FOUND